1963 Cleveland Browns season

 The 1963 Cleveland Browns season was the team's 14th season with the National Football League.

-Hall of Fame running back Jim Brown led the league in rushing for the 6th time in seven seasons.
+Hall of Fame running back Jim Brown led the league in rushing for the sixth time in seven seasons.
+This was the year that Brown became the NFL's all-time leading rusher, surpassing Joe Perry.
 As a team, the 1963 Browns gained an NFL-record 5.74 yards per carry.

 Exhibition schedule

 There was a doubleheader on August 17, 1963 Giants vs Lions and Colts vs Browns.